asampat3090/musicchain/README.md

 ## Token to Time Conversion

-MusicChain uses standard time conversion for manipulating audio files.
+SongChain uses standard time conversion for manipulating audio files.
 This means that you can specify a time in seconds and the model will aim to use that for processing and training of models.

-MusicChain automatically converts the token size inputs of a model (for inference or training time) to appropriate size audio segments.
+SongChain automatically converts the token size inputs of a model (for inference or training time) to appropriate size audio segments.

 Using ffmpeg, the tool automagically loads in your files, extracts the sampling rates and resamples based on the needs of the model specified for training or inference and then will tokenize it based on the window size of the model.